TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 # How to Sync 2 Radarr or Sonarr with each other

 <div class="annotate" markdown>
-In this guide, we will explain how to sync two (or more) Radarr/Sonarr instances.
+This guide will explain how to sync two (or more) Radarr/Sonarr instances.

 ## Why would you want to run two instances of Sonarr or Radarr?

-- 1080p and 2160p versions of the same movie or episode.
+- You want 1080p and 2160p versions of the same movie or episode.
-- Different versions of the same movie (Special Edition, Theatrical Cut, etc.)
+- You want different versions of the same movie (Special Edition, Theatrical Cut, etc.)
 - Etc.

-## Which options are we going to cover
+## Which options will we cover

 - Option 1 (full sync): This option will show you how to create a 1:1 copy of your Radarr/Sonarr instances, as it will synchronize everything.
-- Option 2 (profiles): This option will show how to cherry-pick which movies/TV shows you want as 4K/2160p (UHD).
+- Option 2 (profiles): This option will show you how to cherry-pick which movies/TV shows you want in 4K/2160p (UHD).
 - Option 3 (tags): This option can be used for a full sync or to cherry-pick.

 ## Preparation

-!!! bug ""
+!!! note ""

-    We won't explain how to set up two Radarr/Sonarr instances for your system, as it depends on how you have it installed and running.
+    We won't explain how to set up two Radarr/Sonarr instances for your system, as it depends on how it is installed and running.

     - [Radarr Multiple Instance Information](https://wiki.servarr.com/radarr/installation#multiple-instances).
     - [Sonarr Multiple Instance Information](https://wiki.servarr.com/sonarr/installation#multiple-instances).